gilleslandais/ivoa-dcp-data-origin/reports/interop_report_oct_2022.md

 Existing software can already detect if a configuration can be used according to licenses.
 Then, it is recommended to add URI licenses (eg: http://creativecommons.org/licenses/by-sa/2.0/legalcode) - (ndlr: Are there a standard way to specify licenses?
 DOI?
 URL?)

-*Multiple lisences* are clearly to avoid!
+**Multiple lisences** are clearly to avoid!
 In the worst case, they could be incompatible with unusable consequences.
 The use case of dataset resulting from compilation having 2 licences is clearly to avoid!
 The capability of multiple licenses has been deprecated in the registry.

 When mutliple licenses are needed, they often point 2 distincts resources (eg: HiPS property file): for instance a license on the data + a license on the service.
 The best approach consists to separate the 2 resources: each having his own lisence.

-*Copyright is accepted by FAIR principle.*
+**Copyright is accepted by FAIR principle.**
 But copyright is only a link to the data producer.
-The producer is the contact for any users who would like to use data.
+It gives the contact point fo any users who would like to use data.
 Copyright is more simple to implement for data-center that provides a copy of original resource, but its use is not well integrated in an interoperable workflow.

 ## VO citation
 is it possible to cite a VO Resource?

-The question interest AAS: citin VO resources goes in the direction of reproducibility (encouraged by editors) .
+The question interests AAS: to cite VO resources goes in the direction of reproducibility (encouraged by editors) .
 Then, to find a method could be good!

 ivoid is not citable because there are no guaranty of sustainability.
-ADS made non convincing VO harvesting tests in the past.
+ADS made VO harvesting in the past with a result not convincing!
 But the question stays open and depends of the current registry quality ?

 The amounts of data is also to take into account.
 Dataset indexation in ADS is submitted to requirements: it needs METADATA, a clear ownership and DOI is preferable.
-ADS philosophy is to provide link to resource having a potential impact - to make an automated choice in a VO registry harvesting is clearly not feasible today.
+ADS philosophy consists to provide link to resource having a potential impact - to make an automated choice in a VO registry harvesting is clearly not feasible today.

-ADS underlines also th bibcode limits (tech limitation issues of 19 char) and encourage DOI usage!
+ADS underlines also the bibcode limits (tech limitation issues of 19 char) and encourages DOI !
 DOI exists in registry : is DOI harvesting in registry relevant ?
 We noted that DOI can be the resource itself or an other linked resource (article, service...)